The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 it confers on the secured party (the chargee) an equitable proprietary interest in the charged asset (for more information on the meaning of 'equitable', see Legal versus equitable security interests and for more information on the meaning of 'proprietary interest', see Difference between security and quasi security)

-it does not involve the transfer of title to an asset; this contrasts with a mortgage where the legal and beneficial title
+it does not involve the transfer of title to an asset; this contrasts with a mortgage where the legal and beneficial title (or in the case of an equitable

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.